maze-le/pure-geojson-validation/README.md

 ### Limitations

-- The library **only** supports parsing and validating **FeatureCollections as top level object**.

 - The library currently **cannot parse GeometryCollection** geometries correctly.
 For now validating a _GeometryCollection_ geometry will yield `Nothing`.

 - The library does not and will not support deprecated geojson features like the `crs` property.
-Although any additional properties are valid, only supported values will be returned by parser- or validation functions.
+Although any additional properties are valid ([RFC7946, #6](https://tools.ietf.org/html/rfc7946#section-6)), **only geojson object members will be returned** by parser- or validation functions.
 That means, if you parse a GeoJSON object with an additional property like e.g. `crs` it will not be represented in the resulting object.

 - The **Polygon** and **MultiPolygon** geometries are checked for right handedness.
 If a left handed polygon-ring is found a warning is issued.
-The validator will not reverse the order of rings.
+The validator will not reverse the order of left handed rings.

 ## Usage